HackYourFuture/React/week5/homework.md

 This will create and checkout the branch so you are ready make commits to it

-[This video](https://www.youtube.com/watch?v=XYlgh9hSWtw) can help.
 On slack use the #git-support channel to ask questions about git

 ## Meal sharing app continued